By Dr. Andy Haig

 It’s also impractical and often unethical to withhold treatments that are unproven but well-accepted.
 Would we really want to withhold range of motion exercises on one person with spasticity just to see if they worked in another?

 Rehabilitation cases are often unusual diseases or disability.
-A drug trial for brain injury may show impact in week 3 for 23-year old Rancho, a level 6 male with diffuse axonal damage, but not for 45-year old Delores, a female in a vegetative state in week 1.
+A drug trial for brain injury may show impact in week 3 for 23-year old Rancho, a level 6 male with diffuse axonal damage, but not for 45-year old Delores, a female in a vegetative state in Week One.

 Cochrane Rehabilitation is looking at solutions: